dan-rodrigues/icestation-32/README.md

 make ulx3s_prog
 ```

+Note that fujprog can be slow to flash larger files.
+Programming over WiFi [https://github.com/emard/esp32ecp5](using the ESP32) can be done as a faster alternative.

 ### Running simulator (Verilator or CXXRTL, plus SDL2)

 A simulator using SDL2 and its documentation is included in the [/simulator](simulator/) directory.